MoneyHub: Is This Money Tracking App Worth Paying For?

 The dashboard and categorisation is a bit hit or miss.
 For example, it recognises one of my pensions as a pension, while the other shows as Investments/Insurance.
 On the plus side, the “nudges” are sometimes quite handy, for example telling you when you are a certain amount through a budget you set or when you have just hit a new loan to value ratio on a mortgage.
 This is really personal though so it would be nice to be able to turn off the nudges if you wanted to simplify your notifications.

-If I could wave a magic wand…
+What I would change if I could wave a magic wand…

 …I would love to see more ways to match progress towards common financial goals, particularly when on a path to financial independence.
 For example, we provide our property value, the deposit given, the starting size of our mortgage and the current balance, so there’s a lot of analytics they could do with at.
 The app tracks the loan-to-value ratio, but it would be great to also see the percentage of the mortgage paid off (or house owned, based on purchase price).